If Your Claim Is Denied

 What to Expect

-- Acknowledgment - Receipt of your appeal
+- Acknowledgment — EDD confirms receipt of appeal

 If Approved on Appeal

-- Benefits issued retroactively
+- Benefits issued retroactively to original disability date

 If Denied on Appeal